 Good and dedicated goalie coaches understand the unique skills and techniques that you’ll need to stop shots cold and trigger your teams counter attack.
 Here are some of the special goalie skills you’ll be exposed to and practice in the pool:

 With arguably the world’s top two backstrokers, Aaron Peirsol and Lenny Krayzelburg, likely to be training together at Irvine Novaquatics a couple of years ago, Coach Dave Salo was excited about what should be an exceptional summer leading up to the Olympics.
+So check out this post about swimming strokes and technique – top two backstrokers routine.

 Dave Salo was the first to tell you that that summer was different from all the rest.
 Let’s rephrase that: “It will be an exceptional summer,” Salo said from his office at Soka University in Aliso Viejo, Calif.